cbdevnet/midimonster/backends/maweb.md

 	* A fader executor consists of a `fader`, two buttons above it (`upper`, `lower`) and one `flash` button below it.
 	* A button executor consists of a `button` control.
 * For the dot2, executors are also arranged in pages, but the controls are non-obviously numbered.
-	* For the faders, they are right-to-left from the Core Fader section (Faders 6 to 1) over the F-Wing 1 (Faders 13 to 6) to F-Wing 2 (Faders 21 to 14).
+	* For the faders, they are numerically right-to-left from the Core Fader section (Faders 6 to 1) over the F-Wing 1 (Faders 13 to 6) to
+	F-Wing 2 (Faders 21 to 14).
 	* Above the fader sections are two rows of 21 `button` executors, numbered 122 through 101 (upper row) and 222 through 201 (lower row), in the same order as the faders are.